Mindar/awesome-pcb/README.md

 - **OPA2277** Dual Precision OpAmp, 10µV Offset, 0.1µV/°C Drift, +36V/±18V Supply Range, affordable at ~1€

 ### <a name="components_sensors"></a>Sensors
-- MCP9700 Temperature Sensor
+- **MCP9700** Temperature Sensor

 ### <a name="components_connectors"></a>Connectors
 Distributors sell all sorts of connectors.
 There is a special connector for almost any application you could think of.
 However most of the time you don't need anything special, you just need something that works.
 Often a simple pin header/socket does the job.
 But sometimes your applicaiton is just a tiny bit more demanding.
 The connectors in this category fulfil such purposes.
 They're not special-purpose, but they do have some advantages over regular pin headers.
 - **Molex 6410 Series** PCB pin headers (mates with **2695 Series** connectors) are polarized connectors that are somewhat compatible with pin headers (both have a 2.54mm spacing).
 If you use both socket and connector you can't plug things in the wrong way.
 Connector Part Number: 22012xx1 where xx is the number of pins e.g. 04 to get 4 Pins.
 Pin header part number is 22272xx1, where xx is the number of pins.
+They can also be found under the name _KF2510_ on LCSC.
+The crimping contacts require [this tool](https://www.reichelt.de/de/en/crimping-pliers-for-psk-contacts-crimpzange-psk-p6844.html?&trstct=pos_0&nbc=1).
 - **Ningbo Kangnex Elec WJ15EDGK-3.81 Series** They are pluggable screwterminals and can deal with quite a bit of current (5A and more per pin).
 They are also polarized so plugging them in the wrong way is impossible.
 The PCB-side receptacle is called WJ15EDGRC-3.81-4P, where 4P gives the number of pins (4 in this case).
 The screw-terminal-plug is called WJ15EDGK-3.81-4P.
 Once again the 4P means 4 pins.
 They are also availble in right-angle versions (WJ15EDGVC-3.81-4P and WJ15EDGKA-3.81-4P).
 There is also a version that can be locked in place with screws (WJEDGKM-3.81-4P and WJ15EDGRM-3.81-4P).
 They are available in many pin counts at lcsc.com.
 Phoenix Contact (and many other companies) has a similar product, but their product numbering sucks, so it isn't listed here.

 ### <a name="components_other"></a>Miscellaneous
 - NHD-12232KZ-NSW-BBW-P Graphic LCD, 128x32 Pixels, fairly cheap ~14€, similar form factor to 16x2 text LCDs, 8800/6800 compatible
+- PCA9306 I2C Level shifter IC
+- MT6815 by Magn Tek Fairly affordable, (but difficult to source) absolute magnetic rotary encoder IC

 ##  <a name="shops"></a>Part shops
 - [Digikey](https://digikey.com) they have pretty much everything, US based